streams

 Daube (himself a Jew) suggests the linguistic origin of afikoman may have been deliberately distorted by the rabbis.
 Hence, later definitions "dessert" and "after-dinner entertainment" were put forth to cover the duplicity.
 Or the messianic symbolism of the ritual was suppressed by later rabbinic commentators because the "messiah" didn't arrive.

-In other words, because Yeshua's Jewish disciples perpetuated the old customs about the afikoman, official Judaism abandoned them.
 This was (and continues to be) a common rabbinic tactic for treating perceived heresy.
-Whatever gave credence to Yeshua's claims must either be reinterpreted or ejected altogether. [ 8 ]
+Whatever gave credence to Yeshua's claims must either be reinterpreted or rejected altogether. [ 9 ]

-One was Emperor Constantine's edict in AD 325 that Christians must have nothing to do with "the odious Jews" by commemorating the death and resurrection of Jesus at a Christian Passover.
-The other compelling force was the heated discussions about Transubstantiation and the efficacy of the sacrament.
+One was Emperor Constantine's edict at the Council of Nicea in AD 325 that Christians must have nothing to do with "the odious Jews" by commemorating the death and resurrection of Jesus when Jews observed Passover.

 • Paul Sumner